Mods and rockers: Academic debunking

 The sociologist Stanley Cohen was led by his retrospective study of the mods and rockers conflict to develop the term "moral panic".
 In his 1972 study Folk Devils and Moral Panics, he examined news coverage of the mod and rocker riots in the 1960s.
-He concedes that mods and rockers had some fights in the mid-1960s, but argues that they were no different from the evening brawls that occurred between youths throughout the 1950s and early 1960s at seaside resorts and after football games.
-He argues that the U.K. press turned the mod subculture into a symbol of delinquent and deviant status.
+He conceded that mods and rockers had some fights in the mid-1960s, but argues that they were no different from the evening brawls that occurred between youths throughout the 1950s and early 1960s at seaside resorts and after football games.
+He argued that the U.K. press turned the mod subculture into a symbol of delinquent and deviant status.

-Cohen argues that as hysteria about knife-wielding mods increased, the image of a fur-collared anorak and scooter would "stimulate hostile and punitive reactions".
-He says the news media used possibly faked interviews with supposed rockers such as "Mick the Wild One".
-The press also tried to exploit accidents that were unrelated to mod-rocker violence, such as an accidental drowning of a youth, which resulted in the headline "Mod Dead in Sea".
+Cohen argued that as hysteria about knife-wielding mods increased, the image of a fur-collared anorak and scooter would "stimulate hostile and punitive reactions".
+He said the news media used possibly faked interviews with supposed rockers such as "Mick the Wild One".
+The press also tried to exploit accidents that were unrelated to mod–rocker violence, such as an accidental drowning of a youth, which resulted in the headline "Mod Dead in Sea".

 Eventually, when the press ran out of real fights to report, they would publish deceptive headlines, such as using a subheading "Violence", even when the article reported that there was no violence at all.
 Newspaper writers also began to associate mods and rockers with various social issues, such as teen pregnancy, contraceptives, amphetamines and violence.

 In film

+In the Beatles' 1964 film A Hard Day's Night, Ringo Starr was asked by a reporter, "Are you a mod or a rocker?"
+Starr answered, "Uh, no, I'm a mocker."
+Paul McCartney originally gave this response in an April 1964 interview.